dokterbob/spotify2piratebay/README.rst

 the iOS and Android clients run as smoothly as the Symbian client.
 Remove the Facebook requirement.
 Communicate how large a cut actually gets to the artists.
 You have had, in the past, a sublime product and actually got me to pay for music.
-Your service level as declined.
+Your service level has declined.
 The application is as large and lump as iTunes right now.
 Sorry. **

 ** NOTE: You need to be a premium user to use this service **